 WHY AVID MEDIA COMPOSER?

-I’m posting this article because of my upcoming Avid Media Composer Berlin Workshop, happening from July 2nd to July 6th.
+I’m posting this article because of my upcoming Avid Media Composer Berlin Workshop.

 So… Should you learn Avid Media Composer?

 I use and teach Avid Media Composer, DaVinci Resolve, Premiere Pro, and FCPX.

 In different eras of my career as a film professor, I’ve been asked to offer more workshops with some of them.
 This comes and goes with time.
 It was a lot of Avid Media Composer many years ago.
 Then it was Final Cut Pro 7.
 Then, Premiere Pro.
 Then Final Cut Pro X. Then back to the Avid.
 And today, DaVinci Resolve is my most demanded workshop.

 My students often ask me which one is the best, and I understand why they ask, but I recommend to explore a different angle on this.

 The question is: which editing software is best for you, based on your needs, budget, profesional background and aspirations, actual situation, market, etc..
 Or… which the best editing software for a particular project you’re working on, based again on needs, workflow, and characteristics of the production.

 I do a lot of consulting, and I recommend one software or another one, after considering a number of factors.

 An even better questions to ask would be: which software you actually like the most?

 And I use the word ‘like” because we often forget this is also a matter of taste.
 Different programs look different and feel different.